 In January 2014, it was announced that Van der Garde would join Sauber F1 Team as a reserve and a test driver for the upcoming season.
 He took part in the Friday's test sessions at seven Grand Prix events.
 He was hoping to enter the next season as one of two main drivers, but Sauber hired Marcus Ericsson and Felipe Nasr for 2015 season.

 It caused Van der Garde to file an international arbitration complaint with the Swiss Chambers’ Arbitration Institution in December 2014.
 After a few months of court complications, culminating ahead of the season-opening Australian Grand Prix in March 2015, it was confirmed on March 18 that Giedo van der Garde and Sauber had reached a settlement.
 He relinquished his rights to race with Sauber F1 team for the compensation in the amount of USD$16 million.

-The next race was 6 hours of Spa, the second round of the FIA WEC season, where his co-drivers were Simon Dolan and Jake Dennis.
-They finished sixth in the LMP2 class.
-In May, the #38 car scored one more ELMS podium, finishing second at Imola.
+In the FIA WEC, he made a debut at 6 hours of Spa, finishinf sixth in LMP2 class together with Simon Dolan and Jake Dennis.
+Later in the season he was in the points two more times, finishing fourth at Fuji and fifth at Bahrain.
 In June 2016, Van de Garde debuted at 24 hours of Le Mans, partnering Dolan and Dennis, but they retired after 222 laps.